UKHomeOffice/callisto-docs/collaberations/record-time.md

 ![Callisto containers](./../images/timecard-container.png)

 The recording of time involves the creation and/or modification of `TimeEntry` resources.
-A `TimeEntry` can be created via three routes -
+A `TimeEntry` can be created via three routes which a differentiated by how they are initiated -

-Scheduler initiated -
+## Scheduler initiated

  1. A Scheduler rosters a TimeCard `Person` onto a shift
  2. The Scheduled Events Producer publishes a `ScheduledEntry` event to it's topic
  3. The TimeCard container receives the `ScheduledEntry` event via it's topic subscription
  4. The TimeCard container uses the data in the `ScheduledEntry` event to create a `TimeEntry` entity in it's internal Database

-User initiated -
+## User initiated

-**person identity resolution**
+**TODO - person identity resolution**

  1. A user wants to record or amend a `TimeEntry` that they own
  2. The Single-Page Application makes a RESTful request to the TimeCard container asking for the set of `TimePeriodType` resources that are appropriate for the owner to see